The best UK and US Black Friday deals live now

 Most crucially, each is considered better for buying certain kinds of products, so read carefully: this next section could be crucial for your shopping strategy.

-Tech deals will be prolific on both days and across the weekend but if you're after something big – a TV or a laptop, say – then your best bet is probably Black Friday, which is when big-ticket items usually receive the biggest discounts.
-We're already wondering whether this year will beat Black Friday 2018's 50-inch Philips 4K TV deal.
+Tech deals are prolific on both days and across the weekend, but if you're after something big – a TV or a laptop, say – then your best bet is probably Black Friday, which is when big-ticket items usually receive the biggest discounts.

 Cyber Monday, meanwhile, is typically considered better for clothing bargains, with some fashion brands and retailers expected to run site-wide discounts rather than item-specific ones.
 It's also better for smaller products (stocking filler opportunity, anyone?) and for snapping up any last-ditch prices on remaining stock too.